 Where to stay?

 Hissarya is a small town but offers many accommodations – from private guest houses to family hotels to big hotels.
 All of them are within 5-10 minute walking from the center of the city.
 Many of them are listed on booking.com.
+You can choose an accommodation without mineral pool and just pay extra at some of the freely accessible pools at hotels or open complexes.

 Enjoy your relaxing spa holiday in Hissarya!